umutys/API_Task/README.md

 3) Uptaded user1
 4) Tried to creating user2 with same email address as (after uptade)new user1
 5) Created user2 with (before uptade)old user1 email adress
-6) Tried to make the e-mail addresses the same by updating
+6) Tried to user2 make the e-mail addresses the same by updating as (after uptade)new user1

 ## 3_invalidEmail for "Test if the endpoints allow you to create new entries with invalid email address formats"
 1) Created some data and used